Heatblur-Simulations/f-4e-manual/src/systems/flight_controls_gear/flight_controls.md

-This tone can be lowered in volume below 20.3 units AoA gear down/25 units gear up with controls in each cockpit; exceeding these values will cause the system to override the volume limits and deliver the warning pulses at full volume.
+This tone can be lowered in volume below 20.3 units AoA gear down/25 units gear up with controls in each cockpit; exceeding these values will cause the system to override the volume limits and deliver the warning pulses at a minimum volume to ensure they are audible regardless of volume setting.

-The respective knobs are labelled STALL WARNING and can be found on the right side in either cockpit.
-They must not to be confused with the AURAL TONE CONTROL knobs, which control weapon related tones.
+> 💡 The respective knobs are labelled STALL WARNING and can be found on the right
+> side in either cockpit.
+They must not to be confused with the AURAL TONE CONTROL
+> knobs, which control weapon related tones.

+Due to limited forward visibility, the tones are a crucial aid during landing.
+If a low pitch tone playing at a pulse is heard, the aircraft is too fast.
+If a high pitch tone playing at a pulse is heard, the aircraft is too slow.
+For the proper on-speed configuration, a steady tone at a medium pitch is played.

 ## Stall Warning Vibrator